 Read more: Resume Keywords: How to Find the Right Words to Beat the ATS

-Below, you’ll find an array of action words arranged by type of responsibility, management, and finally impact.
+Below, you’ll find an array of action words arranged by type of responsibility, management, and impact.
 Use each section as a starting point to help you think about what you’ve done and how to best describe it for a potential employer.

 Being creative in a role often means having to generate innovative ideas—or improve upon existing ones.
 Detail the ways in which you’ve done both with words like: